PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

 attributes in a dataset, we know how to slice datasets, and we know that we can manipulate datasets with mappers.

-Our goal now is to combine all these little pieces into the code that produces the dataset we already used at beginning.
+Now our goal is to combine all these little pieces into the code that produces the dataset we already used at beginning.
 That is:

   A *pattern of activation* for each stimulus category in each half of the